HomeDocumentation

 13Active Users

-The Active Users page shows all devices that have the Opsiton extension installed and connected to your organization.
+The Active Users page shows devices that have the Opsiton extension installed and connected to your organization.

 FieldDescription

-StatusOnline (active in last 5 minutes) or Offline
+StatusOnline or Offline

-Chrome VersionBrowser version on that device
+Chrome VersionBrowser version

-Extension VersionOpsiton extension version installed
+Extension VersionInstalled extension version

 14AI Detection